Updated – Originally published January 29, 2021

 The age at which kids acquire a smartphone of their own seems to be getting lower every year.
-In the United States, 53 percent of children now own a smartphone before they turn 11.
+In the United States, 57 percent of 11- and 12-year-olds own a smartphone.
 Let’s face it: there’s a good chance your kid already falls into this category, or that they will someday.
 There are benefits to kids having smartphones, but there are also some big downsides.
-The start of a new year is always a great time to break bad habits, so why not set new year’s resolutions for kids and their smartphone?
+The new year is always a great time to start new good habits, so why not set new year’s resolutions with kids for their smartphone?

 Establish no-phone zones